ovh/docs/pages/bare_metal_cloud/dedicated_servers/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-asia.md

 >> By default, the VLAN ID for dedicated servers is **0**.
 To use this VLAN ID for an instance, it will be necessary to tag the private network with VLAN **0** as well.
 >> Tick the **Set a VLAN ID** box and select VLAN ID **0**.
 >>
->> If you do not tick the box, the system will assign a random VLAN ID number to your private network.<br>
+>> If you do not tick the box, the system will assign a random VLAN ID number to your private network.
 >>
 >> If you already have an existing private network with VLAN ID 0, this box will be ticked by default and greyed out.
 >>